 Will I feel any pain?

 You may have some mild pain, swelling, and bruising at your puncture site.
 This is normal.

 Will I have stitches?
 If so, when will they be removed?

 You will not have any internal or external stitches.
 You will have a small bandage covering your needle puncture site.

 - Any worsening redness or swelling around the puncture site

 - Warmth around the puncture site

-- Pus issuing from the puncture site
+- Pus present or oozing from the puncture site

 - Lack of pulse or weak pulse at the puncture site